Introduction to the School of Education

 Employers report high satisfaction with Stillman College graduates, particularly in their ability to integrate technology and instructional strategies into classroom practice.

-CAEP Annual Reporting Measure 3: Candidate competency at completion
+CAEP Annual Reporting Measure 3: Candidate Competency at Completion

 Overview: This measure assesses how well candidates perform on licensing exams and professional assessments as they complete the program, ensuring that they meet the requirements for entry into the teaching profession.